Enterprise Cloud Services

 Enterprise Cloud Integration

-Cloud services significantly reduce the gap between the agility of developing software and the inertia of hardware procurement, configuration, and management.
+Cloud services significantly reduce the gap between software development agility and the inertia of hardware procurement, configuration, and management.
 Compute and storage can be operated as virtualized commodities and provisioned in a matter of minutes to meet changing requirements throughout the lifecycle of an application.
 The ability to spin up and scale entire environments at minimum cost and time can significantly improve your SDLC's effectiveness.

-Increased agility helps during product development to quickly prototype various options when an optimum solution may not be known.
+Increased agility helps during product development to quickly prototype various options where implementation teams may not yet know what an optimum solution would be.
 This agility also translates to live applications on production platforms where infrastructure resources can dynamically scale in response to user demand - maximizing usage while minimizing cost and ensuring the best possible end-user experience.

 Cloud-Ready Enterprise Applications

 Applications designed as "cloud-first" can better meet changing business and market conditions in a timely and cost-effective manner by reducing the overhead of peripheral technology functions typically associated with software delivery.
-More focus is given to meeting business and customer needs to deliver the best possible experience for all your users located anywhere in the world.
+Meeting business and customer needs can become more of a focus, freeing solution teams to deliver the best possible experience for all their users located anywhere in the world.

 Our agency is acutely aware of the reputational damage that poor security can cause.
 We treat security with paramount importance within every one of our solutions.
 Secure design and implementation principles are intrinsic to every step of our solution delivery process - including considerations of data sensitivity classification and residency requirements, secure network design and cloud services utilization, and authorization across all solution layers and integration points.